vectordotdev/vector/CONTRIBUTING.md

 #### Reviews & Approvals

-All pull requests must be reviewed and approved by at least one Vector team member.
+All pull requests should be reviewed by:

+- No review required for cosmetic changes like whitespace, typos, and spelling by a maintainer
+- One Vector team member for minor changes or trivial changes from contributors
+- Two Vector team members for major changes
+- Three Vector team members for RFCs

+If there are any CODEOWNERs automatically assigned, you should also wait for their review.

 The review process is outlined in the [Review guide](REVIEWING.md).

 #### Merge Style